marcelbeumer/react-blueprint/README.md

 - Draggable widgets demonstrating letting Redux control rules and constraints
 - Scrollable widget demonstrating a two-way binding case for React in the browser
 - Widgets use relative (em/vw/vh) units while rendering to maintain full server pre-render capabilities
-- Animated page to page navigation using app/Redux state and nothing-fancy (rAF) React rendering
+- Animated page to page navigation using app/Redux state and react-motion
 - Fast dev-server that hot reloads server code on webpack changes

 ## Server rendering